nftgp/specs/README.md

 ### Local gateways

+An NFT gateway can also run locally on the end-user's machine, for example bundled within a web app or implemented as a browser extension.

-An NFT gateway implemented to run locally on the end-users machine must make sure that privacy is preserved.
+Any client local gateway must make sure that privacy is preserved.
-This can be achieved by routing all http requests through a generic proxy.
+This can be achieved by routing http requests through a generic http proxy server.